Anosov contact metrics, Dirichlet optimization and entropy: Introduction

 1cm

-\textbf{ACKNOWLEDGEMENT:} We are grateful to Daniel Peralta-Salas and Radu Slobodeanu for sparking a conversation which prompted the author's revisiting of some problems addressed in this paper.
-Towards finalizing this preprint, we were informed that a result similar to Theorem~\ref{introclass} has been independently obtained by them in a joint work with Yoshi Mitsumatsu, which will appear in an upcoming paper.
-We are also thankful to Domenico Perrone for commenting on an earlier version of this paper and to Thomas Barthelmé for introducing the entropy rigidity result of Patrick Foulon to the author, which played an important role in this paper.
+\textbf{ACKNOWLEDGEMENT:} We are grateful to Daniel Peralta-Salas and Radu Slobodeanu for helpful conversations around the conjecture addressed in this paper.
+We are also thankful to Domenico Perrone and John Etnyre for commenting on an earlier version of this paper and to Thomas Barthelmé for introducing the entropy rigidity result of Patrick Foulon to the author, which played an important role in this paper.
+Finally, we sincerely appreciate the helpful and thorough feedback by the referees.